The Johnson-O'Malley Program

 Comprehensive Literacy State Development Program – CDFA 84.371C

-The purpose of the Comprehensive Literacy State Development (CLSD) discretionary grants is to create a comprehensive literacy program to advance literacy skills, including pre-literacy skills, reading, and writing, for children from birth through grade 12, with an emphasis on disadvantaged children, including children living in poverty, English learners, and children with disabilities.
-Furthermore, applying entities must partner with one and no more than two early childhood providers and coordinate program efforts from elementary through high school to sustain a continuous feeder program structure.
+The Comprehensive Literacy State Development (CLSD) program is authorized under Sections 2222-2225 of the Elementary and Secondary Education Act (ESEA).
+The purpose of the CLSD discretionary grants is to create a comprehensive literacy program to advance literacy skills, including pre-literacy skills, reading, and writing, for children from birth through grade 12, with an emphasis on disadvantaged children, including children living in poverty, English learners, and children with disabilities.

 Indian Education Formula Grants – CFDA 84.060A